bradenhelmer/nvim-syncer/README.md

 # nvim-syncer
-This plugin leverages rsync to provide automatic syncing of host and remote directories.
+This plugin leverages rsync to provide automatic syncing of host and remote directories. <br>

+WARNING: This software is very new and is prone to bugs, feel free to open an issue if you have found one.
 ## Usage
 ### Dependencies
 - rsync